-Keep your computer safe from viruses and spyware by following these guidelines.
+Keep your computer safe from malware by following these guidelines.

 - Be careful who you let use your computer.
-Roommates, friends, and relatives may click or install things they shouldn't.
+Roommates, friends, and relatives may compromise your account or computer.

 Users are expected to report any information concerning instances in which they suspect or have evidence that the acceptable use principles have been or are being violated.
 If at any time a user receives an electronic communication that places the user in peril or leads the user to believe that a criminal act may be pending, the user should immediately report the matter to the UTC Campus Police (423) 425-4357 or local authorities.

 Reports about suspected violations of these principles should be directed to [email protected].
 Spam e-mail may be forwarded and reported to s[email protected].
 Receipt of incident reports will be acknowledged and investigated in a timely manner.

 When a complaint of possible system or account misuse is reported to the University, the validity of the incident will be investigated per standard operating procedures.
 Any incidents that appear to be valid are forwarded to the appropriate UTC office with all supporting documentation or evidence gathered for investigation and resolution.
 A final report describing the outcome(s) of each such investigation will be prepared for the UTC Security Committee.